 Principle Five: A Well-Functioning Board of Directors

-The Board is currently comprised of the Non-Executive Chairman, Jonathan Allis, Richard Hullihen (CEO), Chuck Osborne (CFO), Bastiaan Driehuys (CTO) and three other NEDs, Juergen Laucht, Cyrille Petit and Kenneth West.
+The Board is currently comprised of the Non-Executive Chairman, Kenneth West, Richard Hullihen (CEO), Chuck Osborne (CFO), Bastiaan Driehuys (CTO) and five other NEDs, Daniel Brague, Juergen Laucht, Cyrille Petit, Frank Schulkes and Marcella Rudy.
 The time commitment formally required by the Group is an overriding principal that each director will devote as much time as is required to carry out the roles and responsibilities that the director has agreed to take on.
 Biographical details of the current directors are set out under 'Board of Directors' on the Investor relations page of the group's website.